Threshold for primordial black holes: Dependence on the shape of the cosmological perturbations: Mathematical formulation of the problem

 where $\rho_0$ in eqs.\eqref{D_trho} and \eqref{en_eq} is the rest mass density (or the compression factor for a fluid of particles without rest mass).
 Together with the constraint equation these form the basic set of the Misner-Sharp-Hernandez equations.
 Two other useful expressions coming from the Einstein equations are:

 To solve this set of equations we need one more equation to close the system, which is represented by the equation of state that is specifying the relation between pressure and the components of the energy density (see Appendix).
-In this paper I am going to consider a cosmological fluid described by a constant ratio between pressure and energy density, given by
+In this paper I am going to consider a cosmological fluid with isotropic pressure described by

 with $w$ constant.
-In particular $w=0$ corresponds to a pressure less fluid (in cosmology usually called as ``dust") while $w=1/3$ corresponds to a radiation dominated fluid.
+In particular $w=0$ corresponds to a pressureless fluid (often refereed to as ``dust") while $w=1/3$ corresponds to a radiation fluid.